HyeonHo99/HyeonHo99/README.md

 - Eager to collaborate on any research projects or join study groups, especially those aligned with my field of interest.

-- Freqeuntly seeking corporate internship opportunities.
+- Frequently seeking corporate internship opportunities.

 - Feel free to reach out to me at hyeonho.jeong@kaist.ac.kr or drake6751@gmail.com